Scouting in Russia: International Scouting units in Russia

 There are also British Girl Guides served by British Guides in Foreign Countries in Sakhalin.

 Network Russia Scout Fellowship

 Early in 1991, the Scout Association and the Boy Scouts of America were asked to assist the World Bureau to encourage the development of Russian Scouting, with the UK assisting in European Russia, and the BSA assisting in Siberia.
-In 1991 an experimental camp was held in Odessa, Ukraine by UK Scouts.
+In 1991 an experimental camp was held in Odesa, Ukraine by UK Scouts.
 In 1992, an international training course for 17 Russian leaders was held at the International Office at Gilwell Park and a study visit to Moscow and Saint Petersburg to establish direct links between British and Russian groups later in the year.

 The UK support network became the Network Russia Scout Fellowship in March 2000, and continues to support Scout relationships with Russia, establishing a web-based point of contact and holding meetings twice a year to encourage developments in Russia.